How to get the remaining number of items in the current iteration of the `for` loop (reverse index)?

 {% endarchiveList %}

-In the above example,forloop.Counterwill display the current item number in the loop (starting from 1), andforloop.RevcounterThen it shows the number of remaining items including the current item.
-If the list has 5 items, it will be 5 in the first iteration, 4 in the second, and so on until the last iteration, it will be 1.forloop.RevcounterIt will be 1.
+In the above example,forloop.Counterwill display the current loop item (starting from 1), andforloop.RevcounterIt shows the number of remaining items including the current item.
+If the list has 5 items, it will be 5 on the first iterationforloop.Revcounterand it will be 4 on the second iteration, until the last iteration when it will be 1.

-In order for you to understandforHave a more comprehensive understanding of the context of the loop,forloopThe object also provides several very useful counters:
+In order for you to understandforhave a more comprehensive understanding of the loop contextforloopthe object also provides several very useful counters:

-forloop.Counter: The current iteration count, starting from 1.forloop.Counter0: 当前迭代的次数,从0开始计数。forloop.Revcounter0: 剩余未迭代的元素数量,从0开始计数(即最后一项时为0)。
+• forloop.Counter: The current iteration count, starting from 1.

-These counters provide great convenience for us to perform various dynamic controls in the template.
+These counters provide us with great convenience for various dynamic controls in the template.

-Practical Application: Add special style to the last item of the list.
+Practical Application: Add special styles to the last item in the list.

-In website operation, we often need to perform special processing on the last element of the list, such as not adding a separator, adding a "Click to Load More" button, etc.forloop.RevcounterThis requirement becomes effortless.
+In website operation, we often need to perform special processing on the last element of the list, such as not adding a separator, adding a "Click to Load More" button, etc. Utilizeforloop.RevcounterThis requirement becomes easy.

-Suppose we have a list of products and need to add a separator between each item but do not want to add one after the last item.
+Suppose we have a product list and need to add a separator between each item, but do not want to add one after the last item.

 <ul class="product-list">